GabrieleBortolai/docxConverter/README.md

 1) Place the directory containing all the DOCX files in the same location as converter.py
 2) Activate the enviroment
+3) Update the name of the source directory in converter.py
-3) Run the code using: python converter.py
+4) Run the code using: python converter.py

 The output of the algorithm is a folder containing all the files converted to PDF